ryanburgess/js-module/README.md

 Run ```js-module``` in a directory where you'd like to start a new JavaScript module.

 ## Release History
+* 1.1.0: Add tests for JSHint and JSONLint.
 * 1.0.9: Update prompt message.
 * 1.0.8: Use command prompt questions to build module.
 * 1.0.7: Add `'use strict'` to default index.js.